tytysam/seir_donut_adventure/classes-donut.md

 ## Submission Guidelines

-- Submit your homework via github issues before the next class starts at 10AM and please remember to fill out the form!
+3) **Submit:** via GitHub issues.
+Follow the instructions found in the [wiki](https://git.generalassemb.ly/SEIR-Margaret/class-recordings-and-info/blob/master/submitting-homework.md).

 ## Hungry for More?

 Choose any:

 1. Make it into a game with an ending, until someone has 0 health left.
 1. Make a parent class that the hero and nemesis can inherit from (maybe call it Denizen)?
 1. Randomize the weapon choice in the fight method.
 1. Change to alert and prompts instead of using the console.
 1. Expand this to your heart's content!
 Sky is the limit!

-1. Finish your labs!

 ---